-What exactly do Writing Tutors do?
-Writing Tutors teach writing on a one-on-one basis.
-They're not copyeditors or proofreaders; instead, they work with students on individual papers in order to help improve students' overall skills in academic argumentation and structure.
+A Writing Tutor teaches writing on a one-on-one basis, using our writing principles to guide students using non-directive pedagogical methods.
+Tutors work with undergrads on individual papers in order to help improve students’ overall skills in academic argumentation and structure.

 - Brainstorm on how to get started on a paper or how to best approach a paper assignment or prompt, particularly in terms of how to construct an argument.